DrugLib.com — Drug Information Portal

 - Gadolinium MRI or contrast CT must be obtained within 14 days prior to registration.

-- Subjects must have a plan to begin treatment with ZD6474 (vandetanib) and/or
+- Patients must have a plan to begin treatment with ZD6474 (vandetanib) and/or

 - Subjects must have a plan to begin partial brain radiotherapy 5-7 days after

 beginning ZD6474.
-Radiotherapy must be a) at the Radiation Oncology Department of the participating institution, or b) at an affiliated site that is currently approved to participate in any trial of the Radiation Therapy Oncology Group (RTOG).
+Radiotherapy must be a) at the Radiation Oncology Department of the participating institution, b) at an affiliated site that is currently approved to participate in any trial of the Radiation Therapy Oncology Group (RTOG), or c) at another location with prior approval from the Overall PI of the trial.
+Radiotherapy must be given by external beam to a partial brain field in daily fractions of 180 to 200 cGy, to a planned total dose to the tumor of approximately 6000 cGy.
+Stereotactic radiosurgery and brachytherapy will not be allowed.

 - Subjects must be willing to forego other cytotoxic and non-cytotoxic drug therapy